- BMI Chart

 Another rough way of estimating the amount of a person's abdominal fat is by measuring the waist circumference.
 Men with a waist circumference of 40 inches or greater and women with a waist circumference of 35 inches or greater are considered to have increased health risks related to obesity.

 What can be done about obesity?

 All too often, obesity prompts people to follow a strenuous diet in the hopes of reaching the "ideal body weight."
 Some amount of weight loss may be accomplished, but the weight usually quickly returns.
-Most people who lose weight regain the weight within five years.
-It is clear that a more effective, long-lasting treatment for obesity must be found.
+Most people who lose weight regain their weight within five years.
+A more effective, long-lasting treatment for obesity must be found.

 We need to learn more about the causes of obesity, and then we need to change the ways we treat it.
 When obesity is accepted as a chronic disease, it will be treated like other chronic diseases such as diabetes and high blood pressure.
 The treatment of obesity cannot be a short-term "fix" but has to be an ongoing lifelong process.

 Obesity treatment must acknowledge that even modest weight loss can be beneficial.
 For example, a modest weight loss of 5%-10% of the initial weight, and long-term maintenance of that weight loss can bring significant health gains, including: